 Tim Smith - Vice Chairman

 A Chartered Accountant and Chartered Tax Adviser, Tim Smith runs his own accountancy business, Nevill Hovey & Co, in Boyton.
-He is Treasurer of the Cornwall Garden Society and Chairman of the North Cornwall Conservative Association.
+He is Treasurer of the Cornwall Garden Society and Chairman of the Launceston Money Advice Centre.
 He is married to Jenny Scott-Hopkins whose father was MP for North Cornwall and has two sons.

 The Hon.
 Evelyn Boscawen DL

 Kim graduated from University College, Cardiff with joint honours in English and Economics.
-After travelling and experience working in hospitality, he developed a career in publishing.
+After travelling, he developed a career in publishing.
 In 1986 he co-founded Brass Tacks Publishing which, under his stewardship, became one of the top ten UK customer magazine and website publishers.
-He sold the business to Chime Communications in 2000, remaining as MD of the Bristol office until 2009.
+He sold the business to Chime Communications in 2000.

 Returning to live in his native Cornwall in 2002, Kim has been CEO of Cornwall Chamber of Commerce since April 2012.
-Kim is also a director of South West Investment Group (SWIG), a director of Creative Kernow, chair of governors at Truro School, chair of Cornwall’s Raising Aspiration & Achievement (RAAS) Board, a trustee of Cornish children’s charity BF Adventure, a board member of Clean Cornwall, a member of Truro & Penwith College Employment & Business Board, on the FEAST steering group and an advisory board member of Golden Tree Productions.
+Kim is also a director of South West Investment Group and of Creative Kernow, a member of Truro & Penwith College Employment & Business Board and of WaveMAT, on the FEAST steering group and an advisory board member of Golden Tree Productions.

-Outside of work – his family, wife Sarah and three children, his garden, fishing and walking the Coast Path – are sources of great enjoyment.
+Outside of work his family, his garden, sport and walking the Coast Path are sources of great enjoyment.

 Jonathan has lived in Cornwall since he was three, and has worked as an estate agent since 1993.
 He joined international firm Savills in 2005, heading up their business in Cornwall, and later as a director sitting on various national management boards.
 He left in early 2018 to set up his own firm and spend more time in Cornwall.
 Passionate about his home county and the sea, he is also a trustee of the National Maritime Museum in Falmouth and has sailed since an early age, having competed in many championships at home and abroad.
 Jonathan lives in Falmouth with his wife and three young children.